 The Kahuna Gold Project is located in the Northern Canadian Territory of Nunavut, between the settlements of Rankin Inlet and Chesterfield Inlet along the western rim of Hudson Bay.
-Kahuna is comprised of a district scale land package of 920 km2 (Primary Rights) adjacent to claims controlled by Agnico Eagle Mines which host the world class Meliadine Deposits (6.7 M Oz gold M&I[R&R Incl.] and 2.7 M Oz Inferred).
-Solstice has exclusive Secondary rights on an additional 805 km2.
+The Project comprises of a district scale land package of 928 km (Primary Rights) adjacent to claims controlled by Agnico Eagle Mines which host the world class Meliadine Deposits (6.7 M Oz gold M&I[R&R Incl.] and 2.7 M Oz Inferred)\.
+Solstice has exclusive Secondary rights on an additional 805 km.
 Primary Rights include all mineral rights for non-diamond and gemstones excluding and minerals found in kimberlite.
-Dunnedin holds Secondary Rights on 836 km2 of Solstice's Primary claims.
-Secondary Rights give the holder the right, subject to the approval of the Primary Rights holder, to propose exploration programs on the property related to their mineral rights The Kahuna Agreement allows exclusive right for the parties to exchange rights on their respective claims.
-Subsequent to year end Solstice had ownership of all claims upon which it held PDRs registered it Solstice's name, Solstice also registered notice of 50% ownership on those claims upon which have divided PDRs between Solstice and Dunnedin.
+Dunnedin holds Secondary Rights on 836 km of Solstice's Primary claims.
+Secondary Rights give the holder the right, subject to the approval of the Primary Rights holder, to propose exploration programs on the property related to their mineral rights.
+The Kahuna Agreement allows exclusive right for the parties to exchange rights on their respective claims.
+Subsequent to year end Solstice ownership of all claims upon which it held PDRs were registered in Solstice's name.
+Solstice also registered notice of 50% ownership on those claims upon which have divided PDRs between Solstice and Dunnedin.

-67% percent of Solstice's claims are on crown lands and the remainder are on Inuit Owned Surface Lands ("IOL").
+67% percent of Solstice's total claims are on crown lands and the remainder are on Inuit Owned Surface Lands ("IOL").
 The crown lands are owned and administered by the federal government of Canada.
+The current exploration targets on the property are largely on crown land.
 The IOL lands on the Kahuna project have surface rights that are administered by the Kivalliq Inuit Association and the underlying mineral rights are owned and administered by the federal government of Canada.
 The project is not subject to any underlying option payments.
-As is standard in Nunavut the property is subject to annual assessment work on the claims of \$463,830.
-85% of claims are subject to a 4% NSR, this can be reduced to 2% by a \$4 million payment at anytime up until production.
+85% of claims are subject to a 4% NSR (held by the original property vendors), and this can be reduced to 2% by a \$4 million payment at anytime up until production.

-As part of the Arrangement, Solstice acquired from Dunnedin a substantial dataset which had primarily for diamond exploration on the Project.
-In recent years the project demonstrated potential for gold mineralization, especially in the 2016-2017 till programs.
-It was this gold potential and the need for an experienced gold focussed management team that led to the spinout of Solstice Gold.
-The management team has since extensively reworked the dataset, the updated interpretations were used to layout the 2018 field program.
+As part of the Arrangement completed January 31, 2018, Solstice acquired from Dunnedin a substantial dataset which had primarily been used for diamond exploration on the Project.
+In recent years, the project demonstrated potential for gold mineralization, especially in the 2016-2017 till programs.
+It was this gold potential and the need for an experienced gold-focussed management team that led to the spinout of Solstice Gold.
+The management team has since extensively reworked the dataset and the updated interpretations were used to layout the 2018 and 2019 field program.
+Re-processing of electromagnetic survey data was also completed.

-The objectives of the 2018 program were to identify targets for potential drill follow up and also to prospect under-explored parts of the large Project area.
-The 2018 program included RAB Drilling, ground magnetics, mapping, prospecting and detailed high resolution till surveys in the southwestern part of the project ("Westeros").
-Results support the interpreted setting of Westeros between two major breaks and possible influence of associated, extensively-developed regional structures on gold mineralization.
+The 2018 program included shallow RAB Drilling, ground magnetics, mapping, prospecting and detailed high resolution till surveys in the southwestern part of the project ("Westeros").
+Results support the interpreted setting of Westeros between two major regional-scale structures ("breaks") and their possible influence of associated, extensively-developed regional structures on gold mineralization and also documented extensive development of potential source rocks (iron formations) in all areas of the property.

-On November 13, 2018 Solstice released an overview of the results from its summer program at the Kahuna Gold Project.
-The summary below discusses the highlights from the regional sampling conducted during 2018 and focusses on the Westeros area where detailed sampling has now outlined a 15 km2 area of gold-bearing boulders and, locally, gold in outcrop, referred to as Qaiqtuq target.
+On November 13, 2018, Solstice released an overview of the results from its summer program at the Kahuna Gold Project.
+The summary below discusses the highlights from the regional sampling conducted during 2018 and focusses on the Westeros area where detailed sampling has now outlined a 15 km area of gold-bearing boulders, referred to as Qaiqtuq target (within the Greater Enterprise Target Area).
 Highlights include: